 Do I need a fractional/virtual CIO?

-Written by: George Sawyer
+Author: George Sawyer

 Isn’t that for big companies?